 12. Customer agrees that Customer negotiated and executed this Agreement solely by means of facsimile, mail, telephone and/or Internet communications.
 Customer agrees to the terms of this Agreement, including the Electronics Fund Transfer requirement, which together supersede any and all other agreements, understandings, representations, oral or written, and no other agreements exist, written or oral.

-13. The initial term of this Agreement shall be 3 years, commencing on the date product is shipped by PAI to Customer.
-AGREEMENT WILL AUTOMATICALLY CONTINUE ON A MONTH-TO-MONTH BASIS THEREAFTER, AS ALLOWED BY LAW, UNLESS PAI RECEIVES A WRITTEN NOTICE OF CANCELLATION FROM CUSTOMER VIA U.S. MAIL OR OVERNIGHT MAIL POSTMARKED AT LEAST THIRTY (30) DAYS PRIOR TO THE END OF THE INITIAL TERM OR ANY SUBSEQUENT RENEWAL TERM.
-CUSTOMER MAY BE REQUIRED TO SHOW PROOF OF DELIVERY.
+13. The initial term of this Agreement shall be 36 months, commencing on the date product is shipped by PAI to Customer.
+AGREEMENT WILL AUTOMATICALLY CONTINUE ON A MONTH-TO-MONTH BASIS THEREAFTER, AS ALLOWED BY LAW.
+AT THE END OF THE INITIAL TERM OR ANY PERIOD THEREAFTER, CANCELLATION OF THE AGREEMENT REQUIRES A THIRTY (30) DAY CONFIRMED NOTICE.
+CUSTOMER SHOULD CONTACT PAI DIRECTLY FOR THE CANCELLATION NOTIFICATION INSTRUCTIONS AND FORM.

 14. I (We) authorized PAI to request and obtain credit history from a credit bureau or other agency providing credit information, and said credit bureau or other agency has my permission to release this credit information to PAI.